qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

 The Layer Metadata Search Panel
 ===============================

+By default, QGIS can retrieve layers metadata from the connections or data providers that allow metadata storage (more details on :ref:`saving metadata to the database <savemetadatatodb>`).
-The layer metadata search panel allows to browse layers metadata from registered metadata providers and add them to the project.
+The :guilabel:`Metadata search` panel allows to browse the layers by their metadata and add them to the project (either with a double-click or the :guilabel:`Add` button).

-The list can be filtered by text, by current project and by map canvas extent.
+The list can be filtered:

+* by text, watching a set of metadata properties (identifier, title, abstract)
+* by spatial extent, using the current :ref:`project extent <project_full_extent>` or the map canvas extent
+* by the layer (geometry) type

-The sources of metadata are implemented through a layer metadata provider system that can be extended by plugins.
+.. note:: The sources of metadata are implemented through a layer metadata provider system that can be extended by plugins.

-QGIS provides out of the box the layer metadata providers that retrieve the metadata from the connections that allow for metadata storage (for more details :ref:`save metadata to the database <savemetadatatodb>`).

 .. figure:: img/layer_metadata_search_panel.png
    :align: center